wenewzhang/mixin_network-nodejs-bot2/README.md

 ```

-open the terminal and go to the workspace, make nodejs-bot directory
+Open the terminal and go to the workspace, make nodejs-bot directory
 ```bash
 mkdir nodejs-bot
 cd nodejs-bot/
 yarn init
 ```
-run **yarn init** command then according the prompt to create the project, the finished package.json is like below:
+Run **yarn init** command then according the prompt to create the project, the finished package.json is like below:
 ```json
 {
   "name": "nodejs-bot",